Download eBooks & Wiring Diagrams (FREE)

 Final Thoughts: Hiking Acatenango Volcano

-For everyone that joins an official Acatenango hiking tour, they are directly supporting the local people who live in the villages surrounding Acatenango Volcano.
+Everyone who joins an official Acatenango hiking tour directly supports the locals living in the villages surrounding Acatenango Volcano.

 When we were hiking, I got to speak a little bit with our local tour guides about working as hiking guides.
-A lot of them started hiking Acatenango as early as 11 years of age and earning money as simple porters carrying bags for hikers up and down the volcano.
+Many of them started hiking Acatenango as early as 11 years of age and earning money as simple porters carrying bags for hikers up and down the volcano.

-Gradually as they gained hiking and English language experience, they can become guides.
-Some of them have hiked up and down Acatenango literally thousands of times over the years.
+Gradually, they can become guides as they gain hiking and English language experience.
+Some have hiked up and down Acatenango thousands of times over the years.

-At the end of our tour, our guides made sure we knew that they really appreciated our business that directly helped to support their livelihood.
+At the end of our tour, our guides made sure we knew that they really appreciated our business, which directly helped to support their livelihood.

 The Power Of Mother Earth

-When you arrive at Acatenango’s basecamp, it’s a huge accomplishment!
-All the planning before the hike and the hard work during the hike has finally paid off when you finally get to your campsite.
+Arriving at Acatenango’s base camp is a huge accomplishment!
+All the planning before the hike and the hard work during the hike will finally pay off when you finally get to your campsite.